 Another indicator that a supplement company is likely reputable and isn’t fly-by-night is if they belong to the Council for Responsible Nutrition.
 To be a member, a company has to commit to using high-quality manufacturing practices.

-Tip for Determining if a Mineral Supplement is High Quality
+Tips for Determining if a Supplement Company is of High Quality

 Higher quality forms include gluconate, ascorbate, fumarate, malate, succinate, tartrate, and citrate.